 If she wants a future with him, she’ll have to make peace with her past.

 Jenna’s never let her cerebral palsy get her down.
 But when she discovers that her condition was actually caused by an injury at birth, she’s furious with her parents, who withheld the truth.
-And as they push her to get … Continue reading
+And … Continue reading →

-The Absolutely True Part-Time Diary of an Indian
+About The Absolutely True Diary of a Part-Time Indian

 After a school incident provokes a teacher to challenge fifteen year-old Junior, he leaves the school on the Spokane Indian Reservation for an all-white school in a nearby town with better resources.
 At first, Junior’s new schoolmates shun him for being different, and at home, his friends shun him for being a traitor and leaving the reservation.
 Through cartoon drawings and frank narrative, Junior wrestles with his own sense of value and the value of his people.